ridgerun-ai/hailo8-LPD/README.md

 With this library you can:

 * 🚗 Detect license plates from vehicle videos in real time
-* ⚡ Run ultra-fast inference directly on Hailo-8 hardware
+* ⚡ Run fast inference directly on Hailo-8 hardware
 * 🖥️ Use either a **command-line tool** or a **user-friendly GUI**

-Whether you’re prototyping, building a production system, or just experimenting with Hailo-8, this project gives you everything you need to get started.

 ---